adonisjs/v5-docs/content/guides/validator/introduction.md

 ## Validator classes
 Validator classes allow you to extract the inline schema from your controllers and move them to a dedicated class.

-You can create a new validator by executing the following ace command.
+You can create a new validator by executing the following Ace command.

 ```sh
 node ace make:validator CreateUser